mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **24 Hours After Quest 2.3:**

 **READ ALOUD:**
 > *The capital is in chaos.
 Three city blocks lie in ruins.
 Funeral pyres burn day and night for the 200+ dead.
-King Thandris VII has declared martial law.
+King Aldric IV has declared martial law.
 The Royal Guard hunts for "terrorists who woke the dragon"—which includes both the Unbound AND you.
 Wanted posters bear your likenesses.
 The reward: 10,000 gold pieces, dead or alive.*
 >
 > *You've taken refuge in a safe house, provided by allies (Captain Roderic, Captain Thalia, or underground contacts).
 The Second Component sits heavy in your pack, pulsing with power.
 You've achieved your objective, but at what cost?*